tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 ### How this project stands out?

 This programming projects stands out by being just very simple to use.
 This way, people that lack the besic knowledje of computers can use it easily.
+This project can become independent of numpy and pandas

 ### Final notes